See historic events for any day of the year by entering the date below. Why not try your birthday?

 The Delaware left Nelson on the morning of Thursday 3 September in a light easterly wind, but was struck by gale-force winds and heavy rain overnight.
-By morning the vessel had lost its jib and found itself in the lee of Pepin Island.
-Shortly after Captain Robert Baldwin decided to let the anchor go, the windlass broke.
+By morning the vessel had lost its jib and was in the lee of Pepin Island.
+Shortly after Captain Robert Baldwin decided to let go the anchor, the windlass broke.
 The second anchor was then let go, but the vessel continued drifting.
-To save the lives of his crew the captain attempted to run the Delaware ashore, only to strike rocks about 200 m from safety.
+To save the lives of his crew the captain attempted to run the Delaware ashore, but it struck rocks about 200 m from safety.

 At this point the first mate, Henry Squirrel, attempted to swim ashore with a lead line that could be used to haul in a stronger cable along which the crew could scramble to shore.
 Unfortunately, on dropping from the rigging into the sea Squirrel struck some rocks.
 The crew managed to haul him back on board but he was barely conscious and they concluded he was dying.

 All of the crew but Squirrel, the first mate who had put his life at risk, made it to safety.
 The crew and captain believed he was dead and left him behind when they abandoned the ship.
-But about two hours after the captain, who was the last to leave, arrived safely on shore, Squirrel appeared on the deck of the ship and called for help.
-By this time the strong cable had been carried away, so the crew suggested that he lash himself to the rigging until the tide fell, but he was washed overboard.
-The inquest found that Squirrel’s death was a case of accidental drowning, with the crew and the only passenger, Henry Skeet, supporting the captain’s judgement that Squirrel was dead.
+But about two hours after the captain - the last to leave - arrived safely on shore, Squirrel appeared on the deck of the ship and called for help.
+By this time the strong cable had been carried away.
+The crew told him to lash himself to the rigging until the tide fell, but he was washed overboard.
+The inquest found that Squirrel’s death was a case of accidental drowning, with the crew and the only passenger, Henry Skeet, supporting the captain’s earlier judgement that Squirrel had died.
 One crew member recalled:

 We shouted to the Captain that the hawser was parting, and still he waited to save the mate.
 He said, when he landed, that he lifted the mate’s eyelids, and fancied that he was dead.
 From the state in which I saw the deceased, after he had been in the water, I think it would have been impossible to get him ashore.

-At the inquest crew members also pointed out that they would all be dead if not for the efforts of Huria and the men.
+At the inquest crew members also pointed out that they would have all died without the efforts of Hūria and the men.
 In recognition of their bravery, and to encourage others to undertake such acts, the party were presented with watches at a special ceremony on 4 November 1863.
-The address read to Huria at the ceremony noted that her name and deed would ‘find [a] place in local history’.
+The address read to Hūria at the ceremony noted that her name and deed would ‘find [a] place in local history’.